Remote Hardware Control via Mobile App.

 Blynk has lots of widgets for various uses.
 The phone app also allow you to access the phones sensors such a light sensor, accelerometer.
 The next example will use use a webhook to push light sensor data to Thingspeak for analysis.

-• add the following call back for V3 at the end of index.js to handle Virtual Pin 3 (i.e. the one that's linked to the light sensor)
+V3 at the end of index.js to handle Virtual Pin 3 (i.e. the one that's linked to the light sensor)v3.on('write', function(param) {

 //check if it's too dark!